 More water leaving the basin each year means less water going into storage to keep the dams and reservoirs full.
 Less water going to storage in dams and reservoirs eliminates the safety net for people and the environment when droughts occur.
 Less water available during droughts means these facilities would be drained more often to meet water shortages.
 Under the state’s plan, it’s estimated New Melones Reservoir would be “empty” one out of five years.

 The state water board did not hold a single meeting in the region to talk about its plan before publicly announcing it.
 State officials call the potential economic and social impacts “significant but unavoidable.”
 Many civic leaders and others are frustrated that there appears to be nothing they can say or do to influence the decision.
 They feel the burden of solving the Delta’s problems — clearly, a statewide issue — is falling disproportionately on those who live in the Northern San Joaquin Valley.

 Many regional legislators and congressional representatives already have come together to oppose any increase in unimpaired flows.
 Assemblyman Adam Gray, D-Merced, introduced AB 1242 early in 2015.
 It would force the state to consider the positive impact of groundwater recharge from irrigation before it resets unimpaired flows.
-Assembly GOP leader Kristin Olsen, R-Modesto, also has been a consistent advocate for a balanced water management strategy.
+Before she joined the Stanislaus County Board of Supervisors, former Assemblywoman Kristin Olsen, R-Modesto, also was a consistent and forceful advocate for a balanced water management strategy.
 Rep. Jeff Denham, R-Turlock, introduced H.R.
 2705 in July 2015.
 It would authorize a five-year pilot program to help identify the best ways to reduce predation on young salmon and steelhead.